6 Piano Skills

 Already have the skills?

-Do you already have descent piano skills?
+Do you already have decent piano skills?
 Once you are in college, you can continue to develop them by becoming a collaborative pianist (accompanist).
 At some schools you can accompany for voice class, seminars, choir rehearsals, or friends’ recitals.
 This can also be great way to earn money (it certainly beats working in the cafeteria!)

 The Proficiency Test